 Community Policing Vehicle

 The Rotary Club of Croydon & Montrose is proud to have an on-going arrangement with Victoria Police where the club provides a vehicle for the Community Policing activities in the Maroondah Region.
-This vehicle displays the Rotary Club of Croydon & Montrose emblem and is used by the Proactive Policing unit, Youth Resources officers and the Multicultural Liaison officers for work within the community.
+This vehicle displays the Rotary Club of Maroondah emblem and is used by the Proactive Policing unit, Youth Resources officers and the Multicultural Liaison officers for work within the community.

 Club sponsor, Lilydale Mitsubishi, continues to maintain and service the vehicle.
 The Proactive Policing unit is an integral part of our community as they engage with the public to learn of their concerns, seek and develop links within the local community, investigate and discover offences as well as reduce incidence and impact of crimes.
 Similarly, Youth Resources officers and Multicultural Liaison officers work alongside our communities to strengthen and facilitate communication to all members of our community.